aniskchaou/INTERVIEW_PREPARATION/level 0/SOLID/solid.md

 ## LSP : The Liskov Substitution Principle

 Derived classes must be substitutable for their base classes.
+Let’s illustrate in Java:

+    class TrasportationDevice
+    {
+       String name;
+       String getName() { ... }
+       void setName(String n) { ... }

+       double speed;
+       double getSpeed() { ... }
+       void setSpeed(double d) { ... }

+       Engine engine;
+       Engine getEngine() { ... }
+       void setEngine(Engine e) { ... }

+       void startEngine() { ... }
+    }

+    class Car extends TransportationDevice
+    {
+       @Override
+       void startEngine() { ... }
+    }

+There is no problem here, right?
+A car is definitely a transportation device, and here we can see that it overrides the startEngine() method of its superclass.

+Let’s add another transportation device:

+    class Bicycle extends TransportationDevice
+    {
+       @Override
+       void startEngine() /*problem!*/
+    }

+Everything isn’t going as planned now!
+Yes, a bicycle is a transportation device, however, it does not have an engine and hence, the method startEngine() cannot be implemented.

+These are the kinds of problems that violation of Liskov Substitution Principle leads to, and they can most usually be recognized by a method that does nothing, or even can’t be implemented.

+The solution to these problems is a correct inheritance hierarchy, and in our case we would solve the problem by differentiating classes of transportation devices with and without engines.
+Even though a bicycle is a transportation device, it doesn’t have an engine.
+In this example our definition of transportation device is wrong.
+It should not have an engine.

+We can refactor our TransportationDevice class as follows:

+    class TrasportationDevice
+    {
+       String name;
+       String getName() { ... }
+       void setName(String n) { ... }

+       double speed;
+       double getSpeed() { ... }
+       void setSpeed(double d) { ... }
+    }

+Now we can extend TransportationDevice for non-motorized devices.

+    class DevicesWithoutEngines extends TransportationDevice
+    {
+       void startMoving() { ... }
+    }

+And extend TransportationDevice for motorized devices.
+Here is is more appropriate to add the Engine object.

+    class DevicesWithEngines extends TransportationDevice
+    {
+       Engine engine;
+       Engine getEngine() { ... }
+       void setEngine(Engine e) { ... }

+       void startEngine() { ... }
+    }

+Thus our Car class becomes more specialized, while adhering to the Liskov Substitution Principle.

+    class Car extends DevicesWithEngines
+    {
+       @Override
+       void startEngine() { ... }
+    }

+And our Bicycle class is also in compliance with the Liskov Substitution Principle.

+    class Bicycle extends DevicesWithoutEngines
+    {
+       @Override
+       void startMoving() { ... }
+    }

 ## ISP : The Interface Segregation Principle